"We are no longer doing the same things at the same time in the same places with the same people—and this is ...

 Music Administrator and Managing Director of Jazz Year

 2 East South Street

 A Year of World-Class Jazz at Knox College!

 The Knox-Rootabaga Jazz Festival, a five-day event that partners Knox College, the Galesburg community, and local artists and musicians, has been a part of the Knox's Department of Music for 40 years.
 The festival boasts performances by the Knox Jazz Ensemble, faculty, alumni, and guest artists.
 The festival focuses on collaborations between guest artists and students, and performances in various venues around the community: local bars, schools, and libraries.

-The 2020 Knox-Rootabaga Jazz Festival features the Matt Wilson with special guests, the Knox Alumni Big Band, the Galesburg High School Jazz Band, Faculty and Friends Combo, and the Knox Jazz Ensemble.
+The 2020 Knox-Rootabaga Jazz Festival features the Matt Wilson with special guests, the Knox Alumni Big Band, Faculty and Friends Combo, and the Knox Jazz Ensemble.